ekataglobal/github-changelog/README.md

 This will clone the user/repo repository from GitHub into the current directory and will generate the changelog for it.

+You could also pass in a configuration on stdin if you set the config filename to `-`.

+Here is an example usage:

+    $ java -jar github-changelog.jar - < config.edn

 ### Config options

 | key | description | required |